hippiehunter/dblbook/src/chapter_2/quiz_answers.md

    - [x] i2 and System.Int16
    - [ ] i4 and System.Int16

-7. When defining a record, when must you include a size for certain synergy types (a,d,i,id)?
+7. When defining a record, when must you include a size for certain dbl types (a,d,i,id)?
    - [ ] Only when the fields need to be stored in an array.
    - [ ] Only when the fields will be processed in a loop.
    - [x] When the fields define a memory layout (most of the time).
    - [ ] When the fields are initialized with a certain value.

-8. In Synergy DBL, when is the size of parameters and non ^VAL return types determined?
+8. In DBL, when is the size of parameters and non ^VAL return types determined?
    - [ ] At compile time
    - [x] At runtime
    - [ ] When they are initialized